JessDotJS/atomicBase/README.md

-# atomicBase a Firebase Framework
+# AtomicBase, a Firebase Framework
 What is AtomicBase?
 AtomicBase is a lightweight Firebase Framework  built in ECMA5.
 When working on applications that can potentially reach a large scale we know we can always count on NoSQL Structures and amazing SPA frameworks.